Atrakit Logo

 Email attachments

-Most email providers cap attachment sizes at 10 to 25 MB.
-A multi-page scanned document or a presentation exported as a PDF can easily exceed this.
-Compressing before sending avoids bounced emails and the need to use a file-sharing link for something that should have just been an attachment.
+Most email providers reject attachments over 25 MB.
+A scanned document or a multi-page report can easily cross that.
+Compress it first and it goes through cleanly — no need to upload to Drive and share a link for something that should just be an attachment.

-Documents you plan to keep for years — tax records, property papers, medical history — take up less space when stored in an optimised format, and load faster when you need to retrieve them years later.
+Documents you keep for years — marksheets, certificates, tax records, property papers — take up less space when stored in a compressed format.
+Easier to back up, faster to open, and less likely to fill up your cloud storage.

 Frequently Asked Questions (FAQs)